Nutrition:

 • Get a kiddy pool for your dog in the summer to help keep him cool.
 Change water daily for prevention of mosquitoes, etc. Make sure he also has a dry place to escape the heat.

 • Designate an area in your home for your dog, such as a bed or dog crate- he will appreciate a safe haven of his own.
 In the yard, give him a kennel for safe-keeping and structure, too.
+We do not recommend leaving dogs loose in urban/suburban yards during the day even if they are fully fenced.

 • It is important to keep your dog in a fenced or well-contained area so that it is not free to roam at large.
 Just some of the risks of running unsupervised are self-hunting, poison/ingestion of troublesome things, annoyed neighbors (and any actions they might take), car accidents, theft/loss, etc.